bezhan2009/AlgorithmInManyLanguages/README.md

 The selected algorithm is implemented in 100 different programming languages.
 The main goal is to demonstrate the diversity and unique features of each language through a common task.

-## Contributing

-We welcome contributions!
-If you would like to add an implementation in a new language, please follow these steps:

-1. Fork this repository.
-2. Create a directory for the new language (if it doesn't already exist).
-3. Add the implementation of the algorithm in the new directory.
-4. Submit a pull request with a clear description of the changes.

-Please ensure that your code follows the standard conventions and includes comments where necessary.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, please open an issue or contact us at [your-email@example.com](mailto:your-email@example.com).

 ## Acknowledgments